greglinch/sourcelist/to-do-list.md

 # To-do for development

+* more detailed “about” on home page?

+* fix confirmation link issues
+	* add fields?
+		* confirmation_clicked
+		* confirmation_user_agent ???
+	* add confirm page instead of clicking link?
+	* how do TinyLetter and Mailchimp get around this? bc they just have single confirm links

 * IN PROGRESS:  because of `post_save` and view logic, it can take a few seconds to save, so might be best to trigger a saving screen to let user know it's processing and so they don't do anything they're not supposed
 	* e.g. `$().submit()` load a screen overlay (using `z-index`?) so user can't do anything until it's done
 	* both in admin and on front-end forms
 	* NOTE: based on quick testing, it looks like we're ok because of logic to avoid duplicate emails; it just says your account is already created, check email (so not ideal but should be ok)

+* upgrade to Django 2.0

 * add a "Testimonials" style page with success stories instead of just on the about page